 The lungs are the parts of the body that we use to breathe.
+We have two lungs (right and left).
 They supply oxygen to the organs and tissues of the body.
 The lungs are divided into areas called lobes.
 The right lung has three lobes and the left lung has two lobes.

 The lungs are covered by a lining called the pleura, which has two layers.
 The inner layer covers the lungs.
-The outer layer lines the ribcage and a sheet of muscle called the diaphragm.
-The diaphragm separates the chest from the upper tummy (abdomen).
+The outer layer lines the ribcage and the diaphragm.
+The diaphragm is a sheet of muscle that separates the chest from the upper tummy (abdomen).

 The lungs are part of our respiratory (breathing) system.
 This system includes the: